Sherried Leek and Chanterelle Gravy

 - 2 tablespoons oil Add to list

-- 6 tablespoons lightly pan-browned flour Add to list
+- 6 tablespoons lightly pan-browned flour (see note) Add to list

 - 4 tablespoons nutritional yeast (available in the bulk section) Add to list

 - 4 tablespoons tamari Add to list

 - 1/2 cup golden sherry Add to list

 - 1 cup boiling water Add to list

 - Freshly ground black pepper Add to list

 In a large, heavy pot, cook leeks and chanterelles in oil on medium-high heat for 10 to 20 minutes.
 Continue to stir as flour, nutritional yeast, tamari, sherry and water are added.

 Reduce heat to low and simmer.
 After 30 minutes, season with pepper and serve.

-If chanterelles are not readily available or their cost is too high, you may substitute half the chanterelles for white or crimini mushrooms.
+If chanterelles are not readily available or their cost is too high, you may substitute white or crimini mushrooms for up to half the chanterelles.

 Recipe by, former PCC staff